 Jesus knew God’s plan for His life, the cross, and as hard as that plan was, He was resolute and fixed to accomplish the plan to the end.

 Some interesting actions Jesus took to defeat the peer pressure can also be used by us.

 First He turned away, to many times when faced with peer pressure we embrace it by giving attention to it, instead of turning away.
 1 Peter 3:11 says to turn away from evil and do good.
 Also in Luke 9:51 it says Jesus set His face to go to Jerusalem.
 To set His face meant He did not allow anything to detour Him from accomplishing His goal.

 Second, Jesus recognized where the pressure was really from.
 He knew Peter was only the instrument of the Devil’s schemes.
 Jesus was always watching for the Devil to come back.
 In Matthew 26:41 He said “Keep watching and praying that you may not enter into temptation, the spirit is willing but the flesh is weak.”
 We generally think this scripture was meant for us alone, but for Jesus to have said it, meant He lived it.
-He was always watching and praying so He would not enter into temptation.
-When the Devil showed up He spotted it right away.
+He was always watching and praying so He would not enter into temptation and when the Devil showed up He spotted it right away.

 Third, He not only recognized where the pressure was coming from but also what the real temptation was, saying you’re not setting your mind on God’s interests but man’s.
 One of the ways the Devil gets a foothold into our life, is by getting us to stop thinking about God and think about ourselves.
 Jesus was quick to realize the Devils attempt to get Him to focus on the reality of the cross and suffering.

 For us, the lesson we can take from Jesus’ example is to keep watching and praying.
 When you recognize the pressure, turn away, knowing that it is designed to keep you from completing God’s will.